Kamo28-cd/LaravelRestAPI/DOCS.md

 ### To make Bulk insert (store many things at once):
 - [ ] You need to add your on bulkStore method in your controller.
 Consider bulkStore in the Invoice Controller
-- [ ] Add your own route inside ‘routes/api.php’, use a post (remember apiRoutes don’t have this new route method bulkStore defined in it) method for it
+- [ ] Add your own route inside ‘`routes/api.php`’, use a post (remember apiRoutes don’t have this new route method bulkStore defined in it) method for it
-- [ ] Specify where to route that request ie uses => ‘InvoicesController@bulkStore’
+- [ ] Specify where to route that request ie uses => ‘`InvoicesController@bulkStore`’
-- [ ] Then create your own versioned or un-versioned Store request: ‘Requests/V1/BulkStoreInvoiceRequest’
+- [ ] Then create your own versioned or un-versioned Store request: ‘`Requests/V1/BulkStoreInvoiceRequest`’
 - [ ] And ensure that your rules meet the correct data structure.
 In this case we are validating an array of objects
-- [ ] Then inside our prepareForValidation method inside the ‘Requests/V1/BulkStoreInvoiceRequest’ class we want to ensure that the camelCase keys are all accounted for and switched out to the relevant proper table names
+- [ ] Then inside our prepareForValidation method inside the ‘`Requests/V1/BulkStoreInvoiceRequest`’ class we want to ensure that the camelCase keys are all accounted for and switched out to the relevant proper table names
-- [ ] Then inside our bulkStore method in our ‘Controllers/Api/V1/InvoiceController’ we want to ensure that whatever data we want to store don’t have any camelCase keys for tables inside the arrays.
+- [ ] Then inside our bulkStore method in our ‘`Controllers/Api/V1/InvoiceController`’ we want to ensure that whatever data we want to store don’t have any camelCase keys for tables inside the arrays.
 So we remove the arrays that may have data like that and then change it into an array and insert it into the Invoice table

 ### Authentication - To protect routes with Sanctum:
 Sanctum is a token authentication scheme for APIs and SPAs